Judiciary Committee advances Catholic judge over Democrats’ objections

 She said she took issue with Ms. Barrett’s experience — not her religion — because she only worked on one trial prior to becoming a law professor.

-During the confirmation hearing in August, Ms. Barrett was asked if she was an “Orthodox Catholic” and told the “dogma” lives loudly within her.
+Because Ms. Barrett lacked a significant legal record since she’s spent the majority of her career teaching, Democrats asked her about one of her academic writings on her faith and whether a Catholic judge should recuse himself or herself from a death-penalty case based on religious beliefs.

+“So many of us on this side have this very uncomfortable feeling that dogma and law are two different things and I think whatever a religion is, it has its own dogma.
+The law is totally different and I think, in your case professor, when you read your speeches, the conclusion one draws is that the dogma lives loudly within you,” said Ms. Feinstein during the confirmation hearing.

-“You are controversial,” Ms. Feinstein told her.
+“You are controversial,” Ms. Feinstein told Ms. Barrett.
 “You have a long history of believing that your religious beliefs should prevail.”

+Sen. Richard Durbin, Illinois Democrat, said he asked Ms. Barrett about her faith during the hearing because she had spoken about both the burden and opportunity it presents in her profession.

+“Do you consider yourself an orthodox Catholic,” Mr. Durbin asked Ms. Barrett.

 Sen. Al Franken, Minnesota Democrat, also tried to tie Ms. Barrett to a “hate group” during her confirmation hearing, saying the woman’s decision to speak at an event sponsored by Alliance Defending Freedom (ADF), a religious liberty law firm, makes her unfit to sit on a federal appeals court.